-If you develop a web application (independent of the programming language your are using), you put your web application on a server (and not your local computer).
+If you develop a web application (independent of the programming language you are using), you typically put your web application on a dedicated server (and not your local computer).
 The web application runs on the server and people can access it there.
 The server is either a real machine (with CPU, memory, harddisk, etc.) or a virtual server which is basically a machine which is separated by software into smaller machines.

 The container provides a runtime environment for Java web applications.
 The container is for Java web applications what the JVM (Java Virtual Machine) is for local running Java applications.
 The container itself runs in the JVM.

 In general, Java distinguishes two containers: the web container and the Java EE container.
 Typical web containers in the Java world are Tomcat or Jetty.
 A web container supports the execution of Java servlets and JavaServer Pages.
 A Java EE container supports additional functionality, for example, distribution of server load.

-Most of the modern Java web frameworks are based on servlets and JavaServer Pages.
-Popular Java web frameworks are JavaServer Faces, Struts, Spring.
-These web frameworks usually run in a web container.
+Most of the modern Java web frameworks are based on servlets.
+Popular Java web frameworks are GWT, JavaServer Faces, Struts and the Spring framework.
+These web frameworks usually require as a minimum container a web container.

 Standard Java technologies are defined via a standard process called the Java Community Process (JCP).
 The following technologies are defined via the JCP.

 A servlet is a Java class which extends "HttpServlet" and answers a HTTP request within a web container.
 The latest official version is Servlets 3.0 which is also part of Java EE 6.
 For details see the Java Servlets 3.0 Spec.